 Adaptogens generally increase the body's adaptive range - the ability to withstand stress (stress in the broad sense of the word).
 The model adaptogen ginseng and its related eleuterokok (" Siberian ginseng ") are often used in sports.
 They have a number of effects that promote long-term performance, mainly by acting against inflammation and improving muscle regeneration after training.
 But the physiological limits of peak physical performance do not have direct effect ( Engels2001egs ).
 For the same reason, adaptogens in sport are not considered to be doping .

-The effect of ginseng on physical performance
+The effect of ginseng on physical adaptation

 A great deal of attention has been paid to the varied protective effect of ginseng.
 Ginseng enhances the ability to withstand low temperatures ( Yuan1989egr ), protects against chemical stress , is highly effective against radiation , reduces pain , reduces pain in healing ( Morisaki1995mae ) and accelerates physical regeneration by 20% ( Kwon2003ekr ).
 For those interested, I have written a small guide to using ginseng and for determining personal benefits .
 The disadvantage of ginseng is a high price and also the fact that its reputation for miraculous plants is overshadowed by other highly effective adaptogens.